Offline recovery of magic and entanglement from noisy Pauli product states: Results

-To explore the potential utility of these noisy low overlap states, we show in Fig~\ref{fig:circuit_path} c) the coherent mismatch of each path after purification, and the error in ground state energy calculated using the purified states.
+To explore the potential utility of these noisy low overlap states, we show in Fig~\ref{fig:circuit_path} d) the coherent mismatch of each path after purification, and the error in ground state energy calculated using the purified states.
 These purified states continue to approach the ground state after each $g_i$, and recover the ground state energy within chemical accuracy as indicated by the blue shaded region.
+This is also reflected in the purified values for $W_2$ and QMI which align well with the reference values.
 This demonstrates that the states are recoverable and can still be useful, given there is a scalable method for purifying them, or other method for extracting their properties.
 This has possible implications for quantum algorithms which have an initial state preparation component followed by quantum phase estimation (QPE), or other refinement method.
 These methods typically choose their initial state based on overlap alone, which may not be optimal in a noisy framework.

-Interestingly, path 1 which generates magic and entanglement early in its circuit construction has a higher coherent mistmatch throughout the entire path, even in the regions where path 2 has higher SE and QMI (at $g_i$ 4 and 5).
+Interestingly, path 1 which generates magic and entanglement early in its circuit construction has a higher coherent mismatch throughout the entire path, even in the regions where path 2 has higher $W_2$ and QMI (at $g_i$ 4 and 5).
+This is also evident by looking at the greater errors in overlap, $W_2$, and QMI in the purified values after $g_2$ compared to path 2.
 This shows us that the order in which we generate resources has an impact on the noise floor of a quantum computation, and should be considered when compiling unitaries into gates.
 In Fig~\ref{fig:energy_paths} we demonstrate that for larger noise levels, the coherent mismatch can be significant enough such that path 2 results in more accurate energy estimates despite $U_2$ generating a worse approximation to the ground state in the noiseless setting.
-This study illustrates that a unitary with higher overlap to the target state does not necessarily lead to better performance if it interacts less favorably with noise.
+This study illustrates that a unitary with higher overlap to the target state does not necessarily lead to better performance if its resources are less protected from noise.
 Instead, a unitary with a lower noise floor can result in improved energy estimates and state overlaps.
 This sensitivity to operator ordering can be incorporated into algorithms with Trotterization protocols, and with dynamic ansätze~\cite{ryabinkin2020iterative, grimsley2019adaptive} by selecting operator sequences that defer resource generation to later stages of the circuit.